Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 Reasons to switch (and reasons not to)

-Whether a half-hourly tariff is “worth it” depends on how you use electricity at home.
-These are the practical pros and cons to weigh up.
+Whether a half-hourly tariff is “worth it” depends on how and when you use electricity.
+These are the practical pros and cons to weigh up for 2026.

 Potential benefits

-- Better fit for EV charging and some heat pump schedules
+- Strong fit for EV charging and schedulable heat-pump or immersion heating

-- Supports a greener grid by using electricity when renewable generation is higher
+- Supports a greener grid by using power when renewable generation is plentiful

 Possible downsides

-- Not ideal if most of your usage is early evening and can’t be shifted
+- Little benefit if most usage is early-evening and can’t be shifted

-- Requires a smart meter (or installation) and reliable communications
+- Requires a smart meter sending reliable half-hourly readings

-Tip: if you’re considering a half-hourly tariff primarily for EV charging, compare against a well-priced fixed tariff too.
-A cheaper off-peak rate can be cancelled out by higher peak prices depending on your household routine.
+Tip: if you’re eyeing a half-hourly tariff mainly for EV charging, still compare it against a good fixed single-rate deal near the cap.
+A cheap off-peak rate can be cancelled out by higher peak prices if your household runs heavy loads in the evening.

 How half-hourly tariffs work (in practice)

-Half-hourly pricing is simple in principle: your electricity use is recorded in 30-minute blocks and billed at the rate for that time.
-The key is understanding how your routine lines up with cheaper periods.
+Half-hourly pricing is simple in principle: your usage is recorded in 30-minute blocks and billed at the rate for that time.
+The key is how your routine lines up with the cheaper periods.

 - Your smart meter sends half-hourly readings (with your consent and supplier setup).

-- The supplier sets prices by time (either fixed time bands or dynamic half-hourly rates).
+- The supplier sets prices by time — either fixed time bands or dynamic half-hourly rates that update daily.

-- You’re billed for each block you used electricity in, plus a daily standing charge.
+- You’re billed for each block you used electricity in, plus the daily standing charge (capped at 57.19p/day for July–September 2026).

-- You can shift flexible loads (laundry, dishwasher, EV charging) into cheaper blocks to reduce the average price you pay.
+- You shift flexible loads (laundry, dishwasher, EV and battery charging) into cheaper blocks to pull your average unit price below the cap.

-If you’re on a legacy multi-rate tariff (e.g. Economy 7), you may already have cheaper overnight electricity.
-A modern half-hourly tariff can be more flexible, but compare carefully because peak rates may be higher.
+On a legacy two-rate tariff like Economy 7 you may already get cheaper overnight electricity.
+A modern half-hourly tariff is more flexible and often cheaper off-peak, but compare carefully — its peak rates can be higher than your current day rate.

 Who should consider switching?

-Half-hourly tariffs tend to suit households with flexible consumption.
-If most of your electricity use is locked into peak times (typically late afternoon to evening), you may not benefit.
+Half-hourly tariffs suit households with flexible consumption.
+If most of your electricity use is locked into the early-evening peak, the cap-priced single-rate route is usually the safer bet.

 - EV owners who can charge overnight